Dallas Fibroid Center Logo

 These growths attach to the inner uterine wall, extending into the cavity of your uterus.
 Again, the growths aren’t usually cancerous, but they can cause problems for your health.

 Now, these are not the only conditions that manifest with large blood clots—these blood clots could also mean you had a missed miscarriage, or could even be a sign of cancer.
 For that reason, we urge you to speak to your doctor about concerning clots.
 But don’t worry too much.
-If fibroids or adenomyosis are the cause of your flow changes, we can offer relief with a minimally invasive, outpatient treatment option known as UFE.
+If fibroids or adenomyosis are the cause of your flow changes, we can offer relief with a minimally invasive, outpatient treatment option known as uterine fibroid embolization (UFE).
 So, if you're concerned about heavy periods and clotting, schedule a consultation with our Dallas fibroid specialists, to explore your treatment options.

 Take the Quiz